Symposium: all day, Friday, June 15th to Sunday, June 17th, 2018, inclusive

-This symposium will bring together a large number of high-profile activists who were ‘ringleaders’ of the protests as well as artists and filmmakers who broke new ground in the accompanying counterculture.
-Their round table discussions and presentations will be accompanied by a number of panels, consisting of papers by established and emerging scholars from a wide variety of disciplines, focused on the theme of ‘1968 and its legacies’.
+The symposium will consist of a mixture of keynotes, round table discussions, and panel papers by high-profile activists who were ‘ringleaders’ of the mass protest movements of 1968, artists and filmmakers who broke new ground in the accompanying counterculture, and established and emerging researchers from a wide variety of disciplines and international backgrounds.

 - the causes of progressive mass protest circa 1968, including, for example, the Vietnam War, racial injustice, decolonization, sexual liberation, and critiques of capitalism

 - the history and geography of political protest in specific environments circa 1968, whether city, town, or countryside